 During this stage, you will have the ability to review the general image of your business and pick a few strategic options.
 The templates you use can make you learn various distinct strategic options, develop crucial steps and a broad timeline to ensure the chosen options are achieved.

 Commonly, measures and deadlines are determined by the leading management.
 It is the only purpose of this stage that the measures and timeline are S.M.A.R.T – i.e.

 Specific, Measurable, Achievable, Realistic, and Timely.
 The SMART strategic options will help lessen the communication toward the lower level of your company’s position for execution.

 Various companies fail to realize the potential of their strategic plans because of the weak execution.
 In this stage, an appropriate plan is created to execute the strategies.

 Many times, a management team allocated the chosen strategies to the fundamental personnel and left it to that individual to complete the task.
 On the other hand, many companies that run with minimal resources, often end up with overloaded work carried out by an individual.

 For successfully effective strategy deployment you will need to keep a consistent review of the progress and make the decisions for any variance to the strategy.
 It is crucial to determine what and with whom to review.
 Based on the progress of the strategies you might need to make new decisions.

-These are the 7 steps to understanding what is a strategic planning process.
+These are the 7 essential steps to understanding what is a strategic planning process.
 They will ensure several choices are considered particularly its implementation, resource allocation, and execution review.
-These 7 steps make a complete cycle for existing as well as new strategic planning efforts.
+Following these 7 steps make a complete cycle for existing as well as new strategic planning efforts.